 Bald eagles continue to do well on the Mianus River.
-Keep an eye as as in the next few weeks, they will be scouting for nest sites and building their epic nests.
+Keep an eye for their epic nests.

 The below link has more information plus a great chart about their breeding timeline.